lambdaclass/lambdaworks/docs/src/proving_systems/starks/implementation.md

 }
 ```

-The proving system revolves around  `prove` function, that takes a trace and an AIR as inputs to generate a proof, and a `verify` function that takes the proof and the AIR as inputs, outputing `true` when the proof is verified correctly and `false` otherwise.
+The proving system revolves around the `prove` function, that takes a trace and an AIR as inputs to generate a proof, and a `verify` function that takes the proof and the AIR as inputs, outputing `true` when the proof is verified correctly and `false` otherwise.

 Below we go over the main things involved in this code.